Understanding the Changes In Hormone Levels During Perimenopause

 Speak With a Healthcare Provider

-There are supplements like Equelle that are trusted by doctors, as well as other methods of treatment that can help individuals cope with and manage their hormones during perimenopause, menopause, and postmenopause.
+There are supplements like Equelle that are trusted by doctors, as well as other methods of treatment that can help individuals reduce menopause symptoms during perimenopause, menopause, and post-menopause.
 By having an open and honest conversation with your healthcare provider, you can be pointed in the right direction about what treatment options may be right for you.